 - Gluteal tendinopathy

 - Knee pain due to patellar tendinopathy

 - Achilles tendon pain

 - Heel pain

 The National Institute for Health and Care Excellence (NICE) offers evidence based recommendations for NHS users and healthcare professionals on the treatment of musculoskeletal conditions.
 NICE guidelines support the use of shockwave therapy for plantar fasciitis, Achilles tendon pain, trochanteric pain syndrome, tennis elbow and calcific tendinopathy.
 You can read more about these recommendations and the NICE guidelines here.

 This form of treatment is suitable for most people however, there are some exceptions where shockwave therapy cannot be applied such as, pregnant women, some pre-existing health conditions and people taking certain medications.
 Suitability for this treatment will always be discussed with your Physiotherapist.

 How many sessions are needed?

 The number of sessions needed will depend on several factors including how long the condition has been present, compliance to complimentary exercises, previous treatments tried and the individual's health.
-We recommend a minimum of three sessions initially to ensure any kind of marked improvement for symptoms that have been present for under a year.
+We recommend a minimum of five sessions initially to ensure any kind of marked improvement.
 You may need more sessions if your symptoms have been present for a long time.
 It is recommended that treatment is carried out every 7 - 10 days.
 Studies show that the greatest amount of improvement is typically seen between 3 - 6 weeks.